wultra/react-native-powerauth-mobile-sdk/docs/End-To-End-Encryption.md

 # End-To-End Encryption

-Currently, PowerAuth SDK supports two basic modes of end-to-end encryption, based on the ECIES scheme:
+The PowerAuth SDK supports two basic modes of end-to-end encryption, based on the ECIES scheme:

 - In an "application" scope, the encryptor can be acquired and used during the whole lifetime of the application.
 - In an "activation" scope, the encryptor can be acquired only if `PowerAuth` instance has a valid activation.
 The encryptor created for this mode is cryptographically bound to the parameters agreed during the activation process.
 You can combine this encryption with [PowerAuth Symmetric Multi-Factor Signature](Data-Signing.md#symmetric-multi-factor-signature) in "encrypt-then-sign" mode.